DuyNguyen1879/docker-lab-tutorial/content/swarm-mode.md

   -> 10.255.0.7:0                 Masq    1      0          0
 ```

 The configuration above is telling the IPVS load balancer to forward requests to the IP ``10.255.0.7`` that is the IP of the nodejs container on the other worker node.
-It’s the only backend server for our load balancer.
+It’s the only backend server for our internal load balancer.
 Requests reach the backend via the overlay network.

+## Scaling Services
 What happens when scaling the service to have more than one container?
 Swarm Mode has the feature to scale out the containers backing a service.
 Let's to scale our service to have 2 containers

 On the master node,